BeautifulTrouble/solutions.thischangeseverything.org/_stories/building-community-economies-on-pine-ridge.md

     caption: "A prototype house for Thunder Valley CDC’s Regenerative Community project, using native materials like strawbale to reduce the ecological impacts and costs of construction."
     source: "Annie Coombs & Zoe Malliaros, Post-Reservation"
     source_url: ""
-    rights: "(Image used with permission of Post-Reservation, http://postrez.wordpress.com/)"
 contributors:
 - "Sarah McKinley"
 ---